top of page

 Cali Combat Systems: A Legacy of Empowerment

-In 2016, Jeramiah channeled his hard-won expertise into Cali Combat Systems (CCS), a martial arts school that became his life’s work.
-CCS is no ordinary dojo; it’s a fusion of four systems—Fight Rhythm Jeet Kune Do, Kali-Silat Motion, First To Fight Retzev Combatives, and Integrated Ground Fighting Systems—designed to prepare students for real-world threats.
-Drawing from his street fights, security work, and underground bouts, Jeramiah crafted a curriculum that addresses stand-up kickboxing, grappling, weapons tactics, and multiple-opponent scenarios.
-His approach is unapologetically practical, blending the fluidity of Bruce Lee’s Jeet Kune Do, the versatility of Kali-Silat, the aggression of Krav Maga and the effectiveness of Jiu-Jitsu.
+In 2017, Jeramiah founded Cali Combat Systems (CCS) in San Diego, California, as the home of the Alpha Training Group, transforming his hard-won expertise into a martial arts school that stands as his life’s work.
+CCS is no ordinary dojo; it’s a fusion of four core systems—Fight Rhythm Jeet Kune Do, Kali-Silat Motion, First To Fight Retzev Combatives, and Integrated Ground Fighting Systems—designed to prepare students for real-world threats.
+Drawing from his street fights, full contact stick fighting, security work, and underground bouts, Jeramiah crafted a curriculum that addresses stand-up kickboxing, grappling, weapons tactics (including edged, blunt, and projectile), and multiple-opponent scenarios.
+His approach is unapologetically practical, blending the fluidity of Bruce Lee’s Jeet Kune Do, the versatility of Inosanto-LaCoste Kali and Maphilindo Silat, the aggression of Israeli Krav Maga, and the effectiveness of Combat JuJitsu and Catch Wrestling.

 From the Streets to the Screen: Acting and Fight Choreography

-Jeramiah’s talents didn’t stay confined to the dojo.
-Like a warrior stepping into the spotlight, he brought his combat expertise to the world of indie cinema.
-As a fight choreographer, he’s left his mark on films like High Voltage (2023) and Rangers: Rise of the Je’daii (2023) including acting as well, crafting heart-pounding sequences with light sabers, and firearms.
-His choreography, informed by years of real-world combat, prioritizes realism and safety, using pre-visualization to ensure every strike lands with cinematic impact.
-Jeramiah’s acting in El Rompecabeza (2002), and supporting roles as an extra in Enigma 2 (2017), Asymmetrical Fighting (2018), and as a fight crowd extra in Unspoken (2019) showcase his ability to embody the warrior’s spirit, blending physicality with emotional depth.
-His early appearances on Beach MTV (1993, Stupid Human Tricks) and NBC 7 Local News interview (1993) hinted at his charisma, while stage plays further honed his performance skills.
+Jeramiah’s talents transcend the dojo, finding expression in the world of indie cinema as a fight choreographer and actor.
+His choreography work on films like High Voltage (2023) and Rangers: Rise of the Je’daii (2023) showcases heart-pounding sequences with lightsabers, firearms, and hand-to-hand combat, blending realism with cinematic flair.
+Informed by his street-fighting background, security experience, and martial arts mastery, Jeramiah’s choreography prioritizes authenticity and safety, using pre-visualization to ensure every strike lands with impact.
+His acting credits include a role in El Rompecabeza (2002), and supporting roles as an extra in Enigma 2 (2017), Asymmetrical Fighting (2018), and as a fight crowd extra in Unspoken (2019).
+Early appearances on Beach MTV (1993, Stupid Human Tricks) and an NBC 7 Local News interview (1993) hinted at his natural charisma, honed his performance skills.

-A Voice for Truth: Journalism and Public Speaking
+A Voice for Truth: Journalism, Podcasting, and Public Speaking

-Jeramiah’s mind is as sharp as his fists.
-As a multimedia journalist with over 25 years of experience, as the Editor-in-Chief of JAG’D Edge Media, producing articles, blogs, and e-books for platforms like BlogCritics, Technorati, and New Media Expo.
-His publications—Navigating the New Music Market, New Media Rat Pack Visual, 3 Ways to Build Community, Crowd-Funding Your Project, and Bruce Lee’s Impact on MMA—reflect a keen ability to dissect complex topics, from martial arts history to cultural trends.
-At Something Newsy/Mesa Press (2024), he served as Podcast Editor and Staff Writer, producing investigative pieces and high-quality audio for SoundCloud, Spotify, YouTube, Instagram, and TikTok.
+With over 15+ years in multimedia journalism, Jeramiah served as Editor-in-Chief of JAG’D Edge Media, producing articles, blogs, and e-books for platforms like BlogCritics, Technorati, and New Media Expo.
+His publications—Navigating the New Music Market, New Media Rat Pack Visual, 3 Ways to Build Community, Crowd-Funding Your Project, and Bruce Lee’s Impact on MMA—demonstrate his ability to dissect complex topics, from martial arts history to cultural trends.
+At Something Newsy/The Mesa Press (2024), he served as Podcast Editor and Staff Writer, producing investigative pieces and high-quality audio for SoundCloud, Spotify, YouTube, Instagram, and TikTok, covering topics like climate change, relationships, and hip-hop culture (e.g., LL Cool J’s The FORCE).
+His expertise in Adobe Creative Suite, audio/visual production, and digital marketing has amplified his impact in the media landscape.

-As a public speaker, Jeramiah’s voice carries the weight of his experiences.
+As a public speaker, Jeramiah’s voice carries the weight of his diverse experiences.
 At Blog World/New Media Expo (2012–2013), he coordinated tracks, moderated panels, and delivered speeches on digital media, recruiting top panelists to drive event success.
-His talks at the All Eyes On Me Achievement Awards and Texas Gospel Announcers Guild (2005–2008) focused on martial arts, leadership, and community, earning praise for their cultural sensitivity and servant leadership.
-His anti-drug/anti-gang assemblies, blending kicks with inspiration, have reached thousands, making him a beacon of hope for at-risk youth.
+His talks at the All Eyes On Me Achievement Awards and Texas Gospel Announcers Guild (2005–2008) focused on martial arts, leadership, and community, earning praise for cultural sensitivity and servant leadership.
+His anti-drug and anti-gang assemblies, blending high-energy martial arts demonstrations with inspirational messages, have reached hundreds of at-risk youth, making him a beacon of hope in communities from Oceanside to Tempe.

 The Man Behind the Mission

-Beyond the dojo and the stage, Jeramiah is a devoted father, sharing outdoor adventures like hiking, camping, and paddling with his two children.
-His spiritual path, once captured by Jehovah’s Witness teachings, now embraces open inquiry, fueled by a frustration with dogma and a passion for historical truth.
-This intellectual restlessness drives his podcast and his life, as he seeks to unravel deeper stories—whether in faith, combat, or community.
+Jeramiah’s personal life is as vibrant as his professional endeavors.
+A devoted father, he shares outdoor adventures with his two children, fostering a life of connection, adventure, and resilience.
+His spiritual path, once anchored by Jehovah’s Witness teachings, now embraces open inquiry, driven by a frustration with dogma and a passion for historical truth.
+This intellectual restlessness fuels his podcast, journalism, and life, as he seeks to unravel deeper stories—whether in faith, combat, or community.

 A Legacy in Motion

 Jeramiah Giehl’s life is a masterclass in transformation.
-From a street fighter to a sensei, from a bouncer to a film star, from a journalist to a truth-seeker, he’s woven his experiences into a legacy of empowerment.
-His Cali Combat Systems has changed lives, his films have thrilled audiences, and his words have sparked reflection.
-Recognized as Employee of the Month for his security work and praised for his cultural sensitivity, Jeramiah leads by example, proving that strength is not just physical but intellectual and moral.
+From a street fighter dodging punches in Oceanside alleys to a Sifu training many at Cali Combat Systems, from a bouncer managing nightclub chaos to a film star choreographing epic battles, from a journalist dissecting cultural trends to a podcaster unraveling religious history, he has woven his experiences into a legacy of empowerment.
+Recognized for his security work and praised for his cultural sensitivity, Jeramiah leads by example, proving that strength is not just physical but intellectual and moral.
 As he continues to teach, create, and inspire, Jeramiah Giehl remains a warrior-poet, forever chasing the next challenge, the next truth, the next fight worth fighting.

 Comments